Serban681/Serban681/README.md

 - 👋 Hi, I’m @Serban681
-- 👀 I’m interested in web development
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently working on a school project
+- 🌱 I’m currently working on a personal project

 <!---
 Serban681/Serban681 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.